-All supply chains are committed to eradicating on-farm mutilation with procedures such as beak trimming and tipping in our egg and chicken supply chain and fish fin clipping forbidden; pig tail docking is only permitted with veterinary recommendation.
+All supply chains are committed to eradicating on-farm mutilation with procedures such as beak trimming and tipping in our egg and chicken supply chain and fish fin clipping forbidden on all salmon farms; pig tail docking is only permitted with veterinary recommendation.
 We are committed to finding alternatives to all forms of livestock mutilation across our supply chains, whether own label or branded.